 - 6 ounces flavored dark or bittersweet chocolate bar cut into chunks (Lindt Bittersweet Hazelnut)

-- In another bowl, stir together flour, baking powder, and salt.
+- Mix together together flour, baking powder, and salt and set aside.

-- In a medium (2 quart) mixing bowl, beat egg, brown sugar, and vanilla on high speed until light and fluffy.
+- With an electric mixer, beat egg, brown sugar, and vanilla on high speed until light and fluffy.
 Reduce speed to low; beat in melted chocolate.
 Add flour mixture and stir until combined.
 Makes sure batter is not still warm from the melted chocolate, then stir in cut up chocolate bar.

 - Drop heaping tablespoons of dough 2 to 3 inches apart onto baking sheets.
 Bake, rotating sheets halfway through, until cookies are shiny and crackly yet soft in centers, 12 to 15 minutes.
 Cool on sheets 10 minutes; with a thin metal spatula, transfer to racks to cool completely.